Vodochody: Etymology

-The name is derived from the words voda ('water') and chodit ('walk').
-The name referred to "village of people who walk on water", which probably meant "village of fishermen".
+The name is derived from the Czech words voda ('water') and chodit ('walk').
+The name referred to a "village of people who walk on water", which probably meant "village of fishermen".

 Geography

 Vodochody is located about 10 km north of Prague.
 It lies in the Prague Plateau.

 History

 The first written mention of Vodochody is from 1000.

 Transport

 There is a small airport in the municipal territory, Vodochody Airport.
 It serves to the aircraft construction company Aero Vodochody, which is located in neighbouring Odolena Voda.

 Sights

 There are no protected cultural monuments in the municipality.